mbusb/multibootusb/README.md

 How to uninstall?
 -----------------
-You can uninstall multibootusb at any time using the "uninstall.sh" script provided with multibootusb.
+You can uninstall multibootusb at any time using the "uninstall.py" script provided with multibootusb.

 cd multibootusb
 chmod +x ./uninstall.py